Introduction

 IT Hardware Support: We handle the procurement, setup, and maintenance of high-end laptops and security software, ensuring your data stays behind a corporate firewall, not a home router.

-3. Absolute Compliance Shield (Law No. 6/2023)
+3. Compliance Coverage (Law No. 6/2023)

 Automated BPJS & Tax: We manage the five separate social security programs (Health, Life, Accident, Old-Age, and Pension) plus the newly mandatory Tapera housing fund.

-4. Seamless Singapore-Indonesia Integration
+4. Singapore-Indonesia Integration

 Headquartered with deep roots in both Singapore and Jakarta, MixWork understands the “Talent Corridor.”